sherlocknomes/sherlocknomes/README.md

 ⚽ SOCCCAAAAAA MATESSSSS

-Building an app for ThetaHacks, go check it out!
+Building an app for ThetaHacks, go check it out! lol this died, onto another project

-Active Idea: Among Us Bot (for desktop) that is controlled by the movements of my Roomba.
-Normal screen scrape for the most part except the crewmate goes wherever the Roomba goes.
-The only problem is, if it's impostor, it's gonna look kinda sus
 <!--
 **sherlocknomes/sherlocknomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.